Differential (mathematics): Differentials as linear maps on R^{n}

 This idea generalizes straightforwardly to functions from $\mathbb{R}^n$ to $\mathbb{R}^m$.
 Furthermore, it has the decisive advantage over other definitions of the derivative that it is invariant under changes of coordinates.
 This means that the same idea can be used to define the differential of smooth maps between smooth manifolds.

 Aside: Note that the existence of all the partial derivatives of $f(x)$ at $x$ is a necessary condition for the existence of a differential at $x$.
 However it is not a sufficient condition.
 For counterexamples, see Gateaux derivative.

 Differentials as linear maps on a vector space

-The same procedure works on a vector space with a enough additional structure to reasonably talk about continuity.
+The same procedure works on a vector space with enough additional structure to reasonably talk about continuity.
 The most concrete case is a Hilbert space, also known as a complete inner product space, where the inner product and its associated norm define a suitable concept of distance.
-The same procedure works for a Banach space, also known as a complete Normed vector space.
+The same procedure works for a Banach space, also known as a complete normed vector space.
 However, for a more general topological vector space, some of the details are more abstract because there is no concept of distance.

 For the important case of a finite dimension, any inner product space is a Hilbert space, any normed vector space is a Banach space and any topological vector space is complete.
-As a result, you can define a coordinate system from an arbitrary basis and use the same technique as for $\mathbb{R}^n$.
+As a result, we can define a coordinate system from an arbitrary basis and use the same technique as for $\mathbb{R}^n$.